The following news releases were issued today by the Guelph Police Service:

 Calls for service

-In the last 24 hours, the Guelph Police Service have dealt with 215 calls for service.
+In the last 24 hours, the Guelph Police Service responded to 259 calls for service.